 The introduction of digital technology has given freight forwarding companies new opportunities to provide a more efficient and streamlined service.
 Like many industries, shipping is going through a digitization phase.

 Digital technology is influencing how freight forwarding and the shipping industry manage operations and processes.
 Indeed, technological innovations are contributing to a more positive future for the global shipping industry.
+You can compare jobs available on Shiply platform to have a look at the wide variety of sophisticated services being offered by the shipping companies.

 Below, we look at five emerging digital technologies impacting international freight forwarding at all levels, from manufacturing and logistics to administration.